 What Is The Best Way To Use A Dosette Box?

 The most effective way to use a dosette box is by incorporating it into your daily routine.
 Try to take your medication at fixed points in the day.
 For instance, take your medication with a meal, after you brush your teeth in the morning or just before bed.
-Incorporating meditation into your daily routine will help you remember to take your dosage at the same time each day.
+Incorporating medication into your daily routine will help you remember to take your dosage at the same time each day as advised on your prescription.

 Keeping your dosette box in an obvious location, i.e. on your kitchen table or next to your bed, is another great way to remind you to take your medicine.
-You may also find it useful to have multiple dosette boxes.
-For example, you could place a dosette box with medicine to be taken first thing in the morning on your bedside table.
-You could then put another dosette box in your kitchen with the medication you need to take with meals.
+It is advised to only have one dosette box at any one time, as this will reduce the risk of errors when taking your medication.